seabird2fr/flexiimport/README.md

 # flexiimport
-An import export component for flexicontent original code by Netassopro
+An import export component for flexicontent original code by Netassopro offer for Free